NinjaSchoolProfessor/TradingScripts/README.md

 DownSignal.SetPaintingStrategy(PaintingStrategy.ARROW_DOWN);

 AddLabel(yes,
-    if RSI > over_Bought then "StochRSI: Over bought" else if RSI < over_Sold then "StochRSI: Over sold" else if RSI > 50 then "StochRSI: > 50"
+    if FullK > over_Bought and FullD > over_Bought then "StochRSI: Overbought"
+    else if FullK < over_Sold and FullD < over_Sold then "StochRSI: Oversold"
+    else if FullK > 50 then "StochRSI: Bullish" else "StochRSI: Bearish",
-    else "StochRSI: < 50",
-    if RSI > over_Bought then Color.CYAN
+    if FullK > over_Bought and FullD > over_Bought then Color.CYAN
-    else if RSI < over_Sold then Color.ORANGE
+    else if FullK < over_Sold and FullD < over_Sold then Color.ORANGE
-    else if RSI > 50 then Color.GREEN
+    else if FullK > 50 then Color.GREEN
     else Color.RED);
 ```
 ### Opening Range Breakout